Hornbill-Docs/esp-fundamentals/esp-fundamentals/productivity/ai-assist.md

 #### Can the AI Assist feature be disabled globally? ###
-> Yes, there is a system setting which can disable it
+> Yes, there is a global system setting which can be used to enable/disable this feature (just search in admin for __integration.openai.enable__ to locate the setting)

+#### Who is paying for the OpenAI service?
+> For now, Hornbill is picking up the bill for this, so for all customers, the usage of this feature is free of charge.
+It is possible for individual customers to provide an API key for their own OpenAI account should they want to track/manage usage via the OpenAI system, you can simply create an OpenAI API key and set it here (search admin for __integration.openai.apiKey__), once set, your instance will use this key for OpenAI related API calls.

 #### Can AI Assist be restricted to defined groups of users?__ ###
 > No, its either on or off for all full users on your instance, this is not presented to any basic user or contact via the end user portals.